LeoAlexandrov/Cms/README.md

 ## Demo

 Here [admin.h-cms.net](https://admin.h-cms.net) is the current demo version with guest access.
-But guest users have readonly access rights.
+But guest users have only read-permissions.

 _To be continued..._